-A past president of the Milton Society of America, his work has been supported by a Mellon Foundation New Directions Fellowship.
+A past president of the Milton Society of America, his work has been supported by a Mellon Foundation New Directions Fellowship, which provided second-discipline training in law.
 He has been awarded the Milton Society of America’s James Holly Hanford Award for Milton and the Post-Secular Present

 , and, with co-editor Mary Nyquist, its Irene Samuel Award for the collection Milton and Questions of History

-, as well as receiving an honorable mention for the MLA’s William Riley Parker Prize in 2005.
-In addition to scholarly venues, his writing has appeared in The Chronicle Review
+.
+In addition to scholarly venues, his writing has appeared in The Yale Review

 , Dissent Magazine